sirkirby/raygun.diagnostics/README.md

 	try{}
 	catch(Exception e)
 	{
-		// the tags defined in the attribute will be automatically applied via reflection Trace.TraceError("something bad happened", e, someParameter, someObject);
+		// the tags defined in the attribute will pass through to Raygun Trace.TraceError("something bad happened", e, someParameter, someObject);
 	}
 }